MinecraftForge/Documentation/docs/concepts/proxies.md

 * Server proxy
   1. Registering chat commands only usable on dedicated multiplayer server

-Some alternetive styles of proxies
+Some alternative styles of proxies
 ----------------------------------

 There are also alternative styles of writing these proxies that you can explore.
 Here are some of them: